You've stumbled upon the idea to build a online course and now you're ready to take the next steps.

 - Growth Ecole - Revenue $350/month

-We've interviewed several different founders in the online courses business and asked them how much $ they're making today.
+We've interviewed several different founders in the online course and asked them how much $ they're making today.

 - $1.08M/year in revenue